List of awards and nominations received by Anya Taylor-Joy

-Anya Taylor-Joy (born 16 April 1996) is an actress and model, who has received several accolades, including a Critics' Choice Television Award, a Golden Globe Award and a Screen Actors Guild Award.
+Anya Taylor-Joy (born 16 April 1996) is an actress and model, who has received several accolades, including a Actor Award, a Critics' Choice Television Award, and a Golden Globe Award as well as a nomination for a Primetime Emmy Award.

 Taylor-Joy made her debut in the fantasy series Atlantis (2015), and had her breakthrough for starring as Thomasin in the horror film The Witch (2015), which earned her the Empire Award for Best Newcomer and a nomination for the Saturn Award for Best Performance by a Younger Actor.
 She starred in the psychological horror films Split (2016) and Glass (2019), and Lily Reynolds in the black comedy Thoroughbreds (2017).
 In 2017, she earned a nomination for the BAFTA Rising Star Award, and won the Trophée Chopard at the Cannes Film Festival.

-Taylor-Joy garnered praise for her roles as Emma Woodhouse in the comedy-drama film Emma.
-(2020) and Beth Harmon in the coming-of-age period drama miniseries The Queen's Gambit (2020).
+Taylor-Joy garnered praise for her roles as Emma Woodhouse in the Autumn de Wilde directed comedy-drama film Emma.
+(2020) and Beth Harmon in the Netflix coming-of-age period drama miniseries The Queen's Gambit (2020).
 For Emma., she earned nominations for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical and the Satellite Award for Best Actress – Motion Picture.
 For The Queen's Gambit, she won the Golden Globe Award for Best Actress – Miniseries or Television Film, the Critics' Choice Television Award for Best Actress in a Movie/Miniseries and the Screen Actors Guild Award for Outstanding Actress in a Television Movie or Miniseries.

+She played an aspiring singer in the 1960s in the Edgar Wright directed psychological horror film Last Night in Soho (2022) for which she was nominated for the Best Actress in a Horror Movie.
+She played the title role of Furiosa in the George Miller directed post-apocalyptic action epic Furiosa: A Mad Max Saga (2024) for which she was nominated for the Best Actress in an Action Movie.
+She played a working class woman who attends a mysterious and exclusive dinner in the Mark Mylod directed comedy horror thriller The Menu (2022) for which she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.